boxed/kodare.net/_posts/2016-12-12-mutation-testing-in-practice.markdown

 Ok, so that's not interesting!
 Obviously we don't care about this string and having a test for it is useless.
 There are two ways to fix this:

 1. mutmut treats triple-quoted strings as documentation and doesn't try to mutate them, so we could change it to that or
 2. mark this line as whitelisted with a pragma.
 This is what we went for.
 It's more explicit we think.
-So just add "# pragma: no mutate" to the end of the line.
+So just add `# pragma: no mutate` to the end of the line.
 Next mutant:

 ```